Ayushverma8/Jubilant-Tribble-Theme/README.md

 # Jubilant-Tribble-Theme
-A Minimal and Neat theme based on modernizr.js , HTML5 ,CSS3 and Owl Carousel.
+A Minimalistic and Neat theme based on HTML5 , CSS3 ,modernizr.js and Owl Carousel.

   - Can be used for Personel Resume.
-  - Can be used Professionally.
+  - Can be used for  Professional purposes.
   - Amazingly Responsive.
   - Lightweight and Easy to Use.